-We are now in the BRUTAL cold of winter!
+We are now in the BUTAL cold of winter!
 In addition to dangerous temperatures, there is the headache of frozen pipes.
+(We've already experienced this in our area right before Christmas!)
 Anyone who has experienced a frozen pipe that ultimately breaks can tell you in a heartbeat: The resulting mess is expensive!
 Do you have pipes inside exterior walls, or exposed areas like attics, garages, or crawl spaces?
 Then here are a few common sense suggestions!

 *This should have been done during the onset of autumn, but if you haven't removed and drained outside water hoses, now would be a great time to do so!

-*For any exposed pipe in your garage, attic, or crawl space, seriously consider using some sort of insulation.
+*For any exposed pipe in your garage, attic, or craw space, seriously consider using some sort of insulation.
 Insulation options include pipe sleeves, or UL-tested heat tape or heat cable.

 *Keep your thermostat set to the same temperature day and night.
-By temporarily suspending the use of lower daytime temperatures, you may incur a higher heating bill, but you can prevent a much more costly repair if pipes freeze and burst!
+By temporarily suspending the use of lower daytime temperatures in your home, you may incur a higher heating bill, but you can prevent a much more costly repair if pipes freeze and burst!

 *If the pipe is not accessible, contact a licensed plumber.

 Stay warm--and safe--this winter.
 And keep water flowing through your home's pipes!